 - Heat a dutch over or large pot over medium heat.
 Add the onion and peppers and allow to sweat for 5 minutes until translucent.
 If they start to brown, lower the heat level.

-- Add the garlic and spices and cook 1-2 minutes to open up the flavor molecules.
+- Add the garlic, tomato or chipotle paste, and spices and cook 1-2 minutes to open up the flavor molecules.

-- Add the water, sugar, and liquid flavoring ingredients.
+- Add the water, cooked, drained beans and other liquid flavoring ingredients.

 - Bring everything to a simmer and cook for another 5-10 minutes for the flavorings to come together.
 Taste to adjust seasonings.
-If too sour from the tomato or vinegar, you can add more sugar to balance it.
+If too sour from the salsa, you can add some sugar to balance it.
 If too bland, add more salt.
 If too thin, allow to simmer longer.
 If too thick, add more water.
 If not spicy enough, add cayenne pepper or diced jalapenos.
 If too salty or spicy, unfortunately not much you can do except adjust the recipe for next time.

 - Serve it as is or doll it up as you would any regular chili.